-Dear Hydrant Meter Customers, Out of an abundance of caution, over the next two weeks, Loudoun Water will be temporarily suspending the hydrant meter program.
-While the program is suspended Loudoun Water will not be issuing new hydrant meters.
-We ask that you do not bring your existing meters into our offices during this time.
-If you have a meter due for calibration or a truck to be inspected by the end of this month, March 2020, you will be given additional time to coordinate with Loudoun Water staff to bring your meter or truck into our offices.
+Dear Hydrant Meter Customers, Out of an abundance of caution, Loudoun Water’s offices in Ashburn is closed to the public, temporarily suspending all walk-ins for the hydrant meter program.
+While the office is closed the program is still available by appointment only, please contact Loudoun Water Customer Relations by phone, 571-291-7880 or by email, email@example.com to schedule an appointment with Loudoun Water staff.
+If you have a meter due for calibration or a truck to be inspected, you will be given additional time to coordinate with Loudoun Water staff to bring your meter or truck into our offices.
 During this time, your hydrant meter account will not accrue any penalties or fees.
-If you have a critical need to access water using a hydrant meter for purposes of construction, feel you have a hydrant meter emergency, would like to final bill your hydrant meter account, or if you have a meter currently in our office, please contact Loudoun Water Customer Relations by phone, 571-291-7880 or by email, firstname.lastname@example.org to schedule an appointment with Loudoun Water staff.
-Firefighters in Loudoun County have unlimited access to hydrants within the Loudoun Water central service area and they require no permit or meter to use them.
+If you have a critical need to access water using a hydrant meter for purposes of construction, feel you have a hydrant meter emergency, would like to final bill your hydrant meter account, or if you have a meter currently in our office, please contact Loudoun Water Customer Relations by phone, 571-291-7880 or by email, firstname.lastname@example.org to schedule an appointment with Loudoun Water staff. --- Firefighters in Loudoun County have unlimited access to hydrants within the Loudoun Water central service area and they require no permit or meter to use them.
 As a convenience, Loudoun Water issues hydrant meter permits to others who would like to access them for large quantities of non-potable water, such as for construction flushing and flush trucks.
 Please note that hydrant meters can only be used on yellow hydrants within the Loudoun Water service area.
 View the list and map of Available Hydrants.
 If you would like to request temporary access to a red hydrant, please call 571-291-7880 at least one week prior to the date needed.
 We will look at the location of the hydrant and consider factors, such as safety to nearby residents/businesses and water quality, before considering the approval of your request.
 Please keep in mind that if you have access to water through any other means, your request will be denied.
 If you are working on an active construction site, the developer can paint any hydrant yellow (as long as it is within the plans for the construction site).
 When connecting to our water supply via a hydrant, you must have either an air gap or a RPZ to provide backflow protection.
 In most cases, this will be an air gap.
 If it is not possible to construct an air gap, a RPZ must be installed and tested.
 Some examples: If you are holding a hose and watering plants or washing down streets, there is no risk of a backflow event.
 To fill a truck or a tank, you must have a fixed pipe with a gap where the water drops into the tank.
 This prevents the possibility of the water being suctioned from the tank through the hose.
 To connect to a power washer, a RPZ will be needed because an air gap is not possible.
 Your tank or RPZ must be inspected by Loudoun Water and approved before a new hydrant meter is released.